-Members shall have an operable telephone at their residence, and shall immediately notify their supervisor of any change in address or telephone number.
+- 1. Members shall have an operable telephone at their residence and or cell phone, and shall immediately notify their supervisor of any change in address or telephone number. - Members shall acknowledge receiving phone, text or email messages in an expedient manner from officers and civilian personnel of the North East Police Department.